-Sarah-Jane, co-founding director and principal designer of interior design practice Arent&Pyke is one of Australia’s most recognised and awarded practioners.
-With established success in residential interior design Arent & Pyke have been sought out for commercial and hospitality projects requiring the same sensibility of tactile spaces that uplift and engage.
+Sarah-Jane, co-founding director and principal designer of interior design practice Arent & Pyke, is one of Australia’s most recognized and awarded practitioners.
+With established success in residential interior design, Arent & Pyke has been sought out for commercial and hospitality projects requiring the same sensibility of tactile spaces that uplift and engage.

-With a Bachelor of Interior Architecture (UNSW) and 20 years in the business Sarah-Jane is much respected and much loved professional whose personal generosity of spirit is evident in the spaces she creates.
+With a Bachelor of Interior Architecture (UNSW) and 20 years in the business, Sarah-Jane is a much respected and much loved professional whose personal generosity of spirit is evident in the spaces she creates.

 Patrick Kennedy co-founded Kennedy Nolan with Rachel Nolan.
 With Rachel he established and continues to lead the practice’s distinctive design direction.
 Patrick pursues design at Kennedy Nolan through investigations into detail, materiality and the evocative nature of form.
 His involvement in projects continues throughout the phases ensuring qualities conceived at the beginning are executed in the built work.
 He has been closely involved with maintaining the steady growth of Kennedy Nolan over twenty years to be a stable, established, award winning medium sized practice.
 Patrick has lectured on design around Australia and taught in the Master’s program at the University of Melbourne.
 He has been a juror for the Australian Institute of Architects and other design competitions and was recently appointed a founding member of The Boyd Circle.